Sign Up for our Email Inventory Updates

 Contact Us: info@lobelmodern.com

-Philip and Kelvin LaVerne Female Torso Sculpture in Bronze ca. 1970 (Signed) - SOLD
+Philip and Kelvin LaVerne Female Torso Sculpture in Bronze 1970s (Signed) - SOLD

 Evan Lobel